techidaily/site-games-able/source/_posts/adventure-awaits-top-mobile-games-for-when-youre-disconnected.md

 ## 1\.
 Alto's Odyssey

- There's no doubt that Alto's Odyssey is one of[the most beautiful games you can play on your smartphone](https://www.makeuseof.com/tag/5-games-pretty-youll-forget-theyre-played-smartphone/) .
+ There's no doubt that Alto's Odyssey is one of [the most beautiful games you can play on your smartphone](https://www.makeuseof.com/tag/5-games-pretty-youll-forget-theyre-played-smartphone/) .
 But that's not all; it's also incredibly fun to play.

  Alto's Odyssey has everything that made its predecessor, Alto's Adventure, great.
 That means intuitive and easy-to-learn controls, a beautiful atmosphere, and many places to explore.
 Your goal is to go as far as you can, exploring different places and learning their secrets.

  Along the way, you'll also unlock other characters you can use on your adventure.
 Overall, this game is extremely fun, and you'll love experiencing a new world with beautiful places.
-And if you think[Apple Arcade is worth it](https://www.makeuseof.com/is-apple-arcade-worth-it-in-2021/) , then you'll love playing Alto's Odyssey — Remastered, which looks even better than the original.
+And if you think [Apple Arcade is worth it](https://www.makeuseof.com/is-apple-arcade-worth-it-in-2021/) , then you'll love playing Alto's Odyssey — Remastered, which looks even better than the original.

-**Download:** Alto's Odyssey for[Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36652/https://play.google.com/store/apps/details?id=com.noodlecake.altosodyssey&hl=en%5FUS&gl=US) (free, in-app purchases available) |[iOS](https://apps.apple.com/app/altos-odyssey/id1182456409) ($0.99)
+**Download:** Alto's Odyssey for [Android](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU36652/https://play.google.com/store/apps/details?id=com.noodlecake.altosodyssey&hl=en%5FUS&gl=US) (free, in-app purchases available) |[iOS](https://apps.apple.com/app/altos-odyssey/id1182456409) ($0.99)

 ## 2\.
 Plague Inc